tiwater/ticos-client/sdk/python/README.md

 - Basic client setup and usage
 - Custom message handlers

+## Error messages

+The errors the ticos client may return:

+{'code': 'DATABASE_ERROR', 'message': 'Storage service error, maybe the database is broken', 'type': 'health.status'}
+{'code': 'EXECUTER_ERROR', 'message': 'Server critical startup error on port 9999 (e.g., port in use) and exited.', 'type': 'health.status'}

+When the ticos client is ready to work, it will return:

+{'code': 'READY', 'message': 'Ready for talk', 'type': 'health.status'}

 ## Contributing

 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details.